President

 Con Statements

-Do you support the continued funding of $0.57, (of which $0.09 for Return to Aid* per ASUCSB membership per quarter including for summer quarter for Take Back the Night?
+Do you support the continued funding of $10.96, (of the $10.96 collected, $8.22 goes to the program and $2.74 is for Return to Aid) per ASUCSB membership per quarter including summer for the University Center?

 Pro Statements